 We want to make investing accessible to everyone by offering incredibly low fees.
 For details, please visit our Fees page.

-The information in this article has not been written for advice nor is it intended to recommend investments.
-Investing involves risk.
-You may lose (part of) your investment.
-We recommend that you only invest in financial instruments that match your knowledge and experience.
+The information in this article is not written for advisory purposes, nor does it intend to recommend any investments.
+Please be aware that facts may have changed since the article was originally written.
+Investing involves risks.
+You can lose (a part of) your invested funds.
+We advise you to only invest in financial products that match your knowledge and experience.

 Sources: SSGA, companiesmarketcap.com, Digiday Wall Street Journal, CNBC, Forbes